-Probably because: 1.) it got filtered as spam or bounced because your inbox was full, 2.) your email address is no longer valid or was entered incorrectly, 3.) your order was not completed, or 4.) some SBCglobal/ATT/Earthlink users are not receiving our emails; this is an issue with your ISP and is beyond our control.
+Probably because it got filtered as spam, bounced because your inbox was full, your email address is no longer valid or was entered incorrectly, or your order was not completed.
+Some SBCglobal/ATT/Earthlink users are not receiving notifications; this is an issue with your ISP and is beyond our control.
 First, log in and view your Order History to see if your order was processed.
-If you suspect cause #4, switch to a different email address to avoid future problems.
-To avoid our messages being filtered as spam, add contact @ artofadornment.ca (without spaces) to your email contact list.
+If you suspect ISP problems, switch to a different email address for future orders.
+To avoid our messages being filtered as spam, add contact @ artofadornment.ca (without spaces) to your contact list.

 Why Am I Not Receiving Newsletters Or Product Re-Stock Alerts?

 First check your account settings to confirm you are subscribed to any, then see first question in this section.